-- In 2009 Bridger Bowl converted two popular discount skiing days (Bridger Bowl Birthday and Bobcat Ski Day) into carpooling awareness campaigns.
-In order for participants to qualify for the discounted tickets, participants must arrive "3 on a wheel to get the deal".
-Only participants who carpooled qualified for the discounted tickets, and season pass holders were given 15% off vouchers if they carpooled on those days as well.
+- In 2009 Bridger Bowl converted two popular discount skiing days (Bridger Bowl's Birthday and MSU Bobcat Ski Day) into carpooling awareness campaigns.
+In order for participants to qualify for the discounted tickets, they must carpool with "3 on a wheel to get the deal".
+Season pass holders are given 15% off vouchers if they carpool on those days as well.

 Bridger Bowl has a Sustainability Committee which completed the Yellowstone Business Partnership's Uncommon Sense program in 2009.
 This is a very action and results oriented program, primarily designed to help businesses recognize, measure and reduce their waste stream as well as make better decisions in purchasing, consumption and management practices related to sustainability.

 This committee in turn works with departmental supervisors and other Bridger staff to make positive changes throughout the organization.
 As stated in our Employee Handbook, "It is the responsibility of all employees to conduct themselves in a manner compliant with these practices.
 The sustainability committee encourages ideas and suggestions from all Bridger Bowl employees to improve our efforts."
 We encourage all local business owners and managers to adopt a sustainability mission statement in their business plans.

 Since the inception of Bridger Raptor Festival in 1996, Bridger Bowl has recognized the value of celebrating this major migratory route of the Golden Eagle and 16 other species of raptors each fall along the ridge of the Bridger Mountains.